Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Parameter regions using Kac-Rice formulas

 \paragraph{\bf With $8$ parameters. } In the previous analysis of network~\eqref{eq:hybridHK}, we kept only 2 parameters free to be able to visually illustrate our approach, as well as to compare with CAD.
 We show here that we can find a parameter point/box where the network has three positive steady states, also when all 8 parameters are free.

 We consider the following box for the parameter vector $(k_1,k_2,k_3,k_4,k_5,k_6,T_1,T_2)$:

 Computing the Kac-Rice integral we find $\hat{r}(B)\simeq 1.2$ with two digits of significant.
 Therefore it has intersection with the multistationarity region.
-We apply the algorithm for \textbf{Problem II}, which, after 22 iterations in less than 58 seconds, returns the following sub-box:

-For almost all parameter values in this box, the network has three positive steady states, because $\hat{r}(C)=2.97$ with standard error $\hat{e}=0.009$.
+We apply the algorithm for \textbf{Problem II}, which, after 22 iterations in less than 58 seconds, returns the following sub-box: \begin{linenomath} \end{linenomath} For almost all parameter values in this box, the network has three positive steady states, because $\hat{r}(C)=2.97$ with standard error $\hat{e}=0.009$.

 We address also {\bf Problem I} with the bisect strategy to obtain a coarse description of the parameter region of multistationarity inside the following box $B$,

 As input precision, we considered $\delta=(\delta_1,\dots,\delta_8)$ (the upper bound of the minimal length of the intervals for $\k_1,\dots,\k_8$) as follows: